Gianlu03/MoviesRatingsApp/MoviesRatingsApp/Guide/3-HttpHandler.md

 `filteredRequest(String filter)` prepares a requestString with the `s=title` parameter, this kind of request receives more than one film that match with the parameter.

-It also replaces blank spaces with UTF-encoding, allowing more than a word into the research field.
+It also replaces blank spaces with UTF-encoding(replacing them with `%20`), allowing more than a word to be entered into the research field.

-A "multiple" request is answered with a JSONArray object: We can now loop through it to get the single elements.
-We can now use them to construct Movie's instances.
+A request for multiple items is  with a JSONArray object: We can now loop through it to get the single elements.

 ##